medic/cht-sync/README.md

 # CHT Sync

-CHT Sync is a bundled solution consisting of [Logstash](https://www.elastic.co/logstash/), [CouchDB](https://couchdb.apache.org/), [PostgREST](https://postgrest.org/en/stable/), [DBT](https://www.getdbt.com/), and [Superset](https://superset.apache.org/).
-Its purpose is to synchronize data from CouchDB to PostgreSQL, facilitating analytics on a Superset dashboard.
+CHT Sync is a bundled solution consisting of [Logstash](https://www.elastic.co/logstash/), [CouchDB](https://couchdb.apache.org/), [PostgREST](https://postgrest.org/en/stable/), and [DBT](https://www.getdbt.com/).
+Its purpose is to synchronize data from CouchDB to PostgreSQL, facilitating analytics on a dashboard.
 This synchronization occurs in real-time, ensuring that the data displayed on the dashboard is always up-to-date.
 CHT Sync copies data from CouchDB to PostgreSQL, enabling seamless integration and timely analytics.

 **WARNING!** The schema differs from couch2pg.
 See [`./postgres/init-dbt-resources.sh`](./postgres/init-dbt-resources.sh).